SMO Energy

 3. Keep your ceiling fans on

 If you have ceiling fans, keeping them on in the winter can help you lower your heating costs.
 Ceiling fans typically have a switch on them that changes the direction it rotates.
 In the summer, the airflow should be directed down to cool off the room.
 In the winter, making the fan go in the opposite direction helps heat the room.
-Air is directed up towards the ceiling and then down the walls, creating a pocket of airflow.
-This pocket helps retain heat inside of it, meaning your heating system doesn't have to work as hard to heat that area.
+This setting pushes warm air that has risen back down into the living space.
+Running the fan at a low speed in this direction can make rooms feel warmer, allowing you to lower the thermostat and save on heating costs.

 4. Lower the thermostat at night